Basil shouldn’t have all the fun! Make the most fresh and yummy oregano pesto – you may never go back to basil again!

 We do the same thing when we make green smoothies by putting the spinach or kale in the bottom and then piling all the heavier items on top.
 It really helps to blend it quicker without leaves flying all over the inside of the Vitamix.

-Add the lemon juice, parmesan cheese, good olive oil and salt to taste.
+Add a bit of lemon juice, parmesan cheese, extra virgin olive oil and salt to taste.
 Everyone has a different salt level that they like, so add to your taste.
 Blend until all the ingredients are incorporated into a loose paste.
+Some people like a chunkier pesto but I prefer it to be pretty smooth.

 You may have to use the stick that goes with the Vitamix to get it all pressed down into the blades.
 If you do use a Vitamix, you’ll want to make sure you don’t let it blend for too long.
 Because the machine heats up, it does tend to heat what’s in the blending container if you let it go for a while.

-OPTIONAL ADDITION – Toast your pine nuts
+OPTIONAL ADDITION – Toast your pine nuts on low heat

 Sometimes I add a handful of toasted pine nuts to this.
 My son has a nut allergy, so it’s not super often.
 But if he’s not eating dinner with us, I LOVE to add pine nuts!
 Here’s the instructions on how to add those.